rsokl/rsokl/README.md

 Hello!
 I do work in the areas of machine learning, physics, and software development.
-I also work on improving methods for testing for scientific/research software, and am a maintainer for [the Hypothesis testing library](https://hypothesis.readthedocs.io/en/latest/).
+I also work on improving methods for testing scientific/research software, and am a maintainer for [the Hypothesis testing library](https://hypothesis.readthedocs.io/en/latest/).
 I am passionate about education, and created the CogWorks course at the MIT Beaver Works Summer Institute as well as the website [Python Like You Mean It](https://www.pythonlikeyoumeanit.com/).

 ### Libraries for accelerating and improving ML research